vilicvane/npm-fork/README.md

 ## Usage

-Use `npm-fork patch` to apply patches to the current project:
+Commit or stage your changes and then use `npm-fork patch` to apply patches to the current project:

 ```sh
 # single package